 We are deeply sorry for your loss - the staff at J. H. Lynner Co.

-Visitation will be on Friday, June 3rd, 2022 from 10 to 11 AM at Trinity Lutheran Church in Boyd, followed by the memorial service at 11 AM.
-Interment with military honors to follow in Trinity Cemetery, Boyd.
+Visitation will be held on Tuesday, July 5th, 2022 from 5-7 PM at the J.H.
+Lynner Funeral Home in Clarkfield.
+Visitation will continue on Wednesday, July 6th at 10 AM at Trinity Lutheran Church in Boyd, followed by the funeral service at 11 AM.
+Interment to follow in the Adrian Cemetery, Nobles County, MN.